James Ossuary: Israeli investigation

 Limor Livnat, Israeli Minister of Culture, mandated the work of a scientific commission to study the suspicious finds.
 IAA began an investigation into the affair.
-The James Ossuary was authentic—albeit unusual in shape—but they claimed the inscription was a fake.
+The James Ossuary was authentic—albeit unusual in shape—but they concluded that the inscription was likely a forgery.

 However, in an external expert report, dated September 2005, Wolfgang E. Krumbein entered the controversy.
-His conclusions contradict those of the IAA stating "Our preliminary investigations cannot prove the authenticity of the three objects beyond any doubt.
+He concluded that "Our preliminary investigations cannot prove the authenticity of the three objects beyond any doubt.
 Doubtlessly the patina is continuous in many places throughout surface and lettering grooves in the case of ossuary and tablet.
 On the other hand a proof of forgery is not given by the experts nominated by the IAA."

-The Israeli Antiquities Authority has failed to offer any report explaining why it concluded the ossuary is a forgery.
-Unsurprisingly, international experts are unable to give their opinions on the ossuary's authenticity until the IAA allows scholars to review its findings.

 Edward John Keall, the Senior Curator at the Royal Ontario Museum (ROM), Near Eastern & Asian Civilizations Department, continues to argue for the ossuary's authenticity, saying "the ROM has always been open to questioning the ossuary's authenticity, but so far no definitive proof of forgery has yet been presented, in spite of the current claims being made."

 The Biblical Archaeology Review also continued to defend the ossuary.
 In articles in the February 2005 issues, several paleographic experts argue that the James Ossuary is authentic and should be examined by specialists outside of Israel.
 Another article claims the cleaning of the James Ossuary before it was examined may have caused the problem with the patina.
 On June 13, 2012, a Biblical Archaeology Review press release announced the first major post-trial analysis of the ossuary, discussing the plausibility of its authenticity and using statistical analysis of ancient names to suggest that in contemporary Jerusalem, there would be 1.71 people named James with a father Joseph and a brother named Jesus.